openstack/swift/doc/source/overview_auth.rst

 Swift will make calls to the auth system, giving the auth token to be validated.
 For a valid token, the auth system responds with an overall expiration in seconds from now.
 Swift will cache the token up to the expiration time.
-The included TestAuth also has the concept of admin and non-admin users within an account.
+The included TempAuth also has the concept of admin and non-admin users within an account.
 Admin users can do anything within the account.
 Non-admin users can only perform operations per container based on the container's X-Container-Read and X-Container-Write ACLs.
 For more information on ACLs, see